 Traditionally, animation involved images being drawn or painted by hand on transparent celluloid sheets.
 These were then photographed consecutively and made into a film.
 Now, most animations are made using Computer Generated Imagery (CGI).
 Stop-motion is also another animation technique for representing two and three-dimensional objects like puppets or clay figures.

-At Polleni we commission animation from our network of trusted motion designers and digital animators, whose skill-set best reflect your brand.
-There are lots of different file formats we can use to represent this animation - broadly a 'file format' relates to how the data within an animation file is organised.
+At Polleni we commission animation from our network of trusted motion designers and digital animators, whose skill-set best reflect a brand.
+There are lots of different file formats we use to represent this animation: broadly speaking, a 'file format' relates to how the data within an animation file is organised.
 A program that uses the data in a file must be able to recognise and possibly access data within the file.

 Below is a glossary of some of the formats we work with.